 BCTC supports the Government of British Columbia's policy objectives in numerous ways.
 Most notably, BCTC enables provincial development by ensuring that British Columbia's transmission system has the capacity to deliver electricity efficiently and reliably to meet growing demand, and by ensuring that adequate transmission capacity is in place to meet the long-term electricity needs of the province.
-BCTC is also responsible for ensuring that the provincial transmission grid is ready to add new clean or renewable. low carbon energy sources, and for ensuring that system users have access to the western North American wholesale electricity markets, which brings benefits to provincial ratepayers and electricity producers.
+BCTC is also responsible for ensuring that the provincial transmission grid is ready to add new clean or renewable, low carbon energy sources, and for ensuring that system users have access to the western North American wholesale electricity market, which brings benefits to provincial ratepayers and electricity producers.

 BCTC achieves its mandate and meets its responsibilities by working collaboratively with government, stakeholders, and First Nations.
-Since the tabling of last year's Service Plan, BCTC has worked closely with the Ministry of Energy, Mines and Petroleum Resources (Ministry) to implement the policy objectives introduced in The BC Energy Plan: A Vision for Clean Energy Leadership.
-In particular, BCTC provided expert advice to Ministry staff in the development of the Terms of Reference, released on December 15, 2008, for the upcoming BC Utilities Commission-led inquiry to determine British Columbia's long-term electricity transmission infrastructure and capacity needs.
-We look forward to having a key role in this inquiry.
+Over the past 18 months, BCTC has worked closely with the Ministry of Energy, Mines and Petroleum Resources to implement the policy objectives introduced in The BC Energy Plan: A Vision for Clean Energy Leadership.
+BCTC also has taken a prominent leadership role in the BC Utilities Commissionled inquiry (Section 5 Inquiry) to determine British Columbia's long-term electricity transmission infrastructure and capacity needs.
+As part of the Inquiry, BCTC has initiated, jointly with BC Hydro, a study to assess the opportunity for BC's renewable, low carbon electricity in the BC and Western North American wholesale markets.
+The Inquiry's findings regarding transmission infrastructure will be factored into BCTC's Long-term Transmission Vision.

-Other major achievements over the past year include the opening of our world-class system control centre, an excellent example of innovative, "smart grid" technology being incorporated into BC's grid.
+Other major achievements over the past 18 months include the opening of our world-class system control centre, an excellent example of innovative, "smart grid" technology being incorporated into BC's grid.
 The new facility enables BCTC to more precisely control, monitor, and operate the provincial electricity system.
-BCTC also received regulatory approval of its 10-year Transmission System Capital Plan.
-The Plan details over \$5.3 billion in expenditures on over 400 projects that BCTC intends to build over the next 10 years.
-Near the year's end, BCTC completed construction of, and energized, the Vancouver Island Transmission Reinforcement line.
+BCTC also received regulatory approval in July 2009 for its 2009/10 to 2010/11 Transmission System Capital Plan which also provides details for over \$5.3 billion in expenditures on over 400 projects that BCTC intends to build over the next 10 years.
+Near the end of 2008 we completed construction of, and energized, the Vancouver Island Transmission Reinforcement line.
+Since April 2008, BCTC has connected 4 Independent Power Producers (IPP's) to the transmission grid, providing low carbon renewable electricity generating capacity of 298 MW.
+The most recent of these is BC's first wind farm, Bear Mountain Wind Power, in north-eastern BC.